lucasfstmd/update-base-tamplete-ts/README.md

 See the [example](https://github.com/LIBE-NUTES/template-base-ts/tree/master/example) of a micro-service to accompany physical activity using this model and be happy.
 (0/

 #### Top Libraries Used
-- [**amqp-ts**](https://github.com/abreits/amqp-ts) - Simplifies communication with RabbitMQ.
-As for example: connection/reconnection, queue consumption, publication and more.
+- [**amqp-client-node**](https://github.com/nutes-uepb/amqp-client-node) - Client with high level of abstraction for manipulation of messages in the event bus RabbitMQ.
 - [**Chai.js**](https://www.chaijs.com/) - Assertion library that has several interfaces that allow the developer to choose the style that makes it more comfortable (BDD/TDD).
 It can be easily combined with any test framework for javascript code.
 - [**Express.js**](https://expressjs.com) - Framework for Node.js.
 Minimalist, flexible and contains a robust set of features to develop web applications.
 - [**Greenlock Express.js**](https://github.com/Daplie/greenlock-express) - Automates the generation of HTTPS certificates issued by Let's Encrypt v2 via ACME.